MicroStrategy/rest-api-docs/docs/common-workflows/analytics/auto-bot-api/get-image-of-answer.md

 ---
-sidebar_label: Get an image of an answer related to a question with bot routing
+sidebar_label: Get an image in the answer of a specific question
-title: Get an image of an answer related to a question with bot routing
+title: Get an image in the answer of a specific question
-description: This workflow sample demonstrates how to get an image of an answer related to a question with bot routing.
+description: This workflow sample demonstrates how to get an image in the answer of a specific question.
 ---

 <Available since="Strategy ONE (June 2024)" />

-This workflow sample demonstrates how to get an image of an answer related to a question with bot routing.
+This workflow sample demonstrates how to get an image in the answer of a specific question.

 :::info